SWFSC/glider-lab/README.md

 ### calibration-docs

-The calibration documents, for the various ESD glider instruments.
-Documents are grouped by instrument.
+The calibration documents for the various ESD glider instruments.
+Within calibration-docs, documents are grouped by instrument.

 ### deployment-configs

 Deployment config files, for each deployment.
 These yaml files are used during data processing by [pyglider](https://github.com/c-proof/pyglider) and [glider-utils](https://github.com/swfsc/glider-utils).
+These files are typically created by first using [esdglider.config.make_deployment_config](https://github.com/SWFSC/glider-utils/blob/main/esdglider/config.py) to make a file with the basic info, and then editing that file (e.g., adding the summary) by hand.

 ## Disclaimer